The Nelson Fellowship Program

 Who is eligible?

-This program is primarily for high school students in Boston, Springfield, Worcester and Brockton who have shown leadership potential and academic ability.
+This program is primarily for high school students in Boston, Springfield and Worcester who have shown leadership potential and academic ability.
 Juniors are preferred although the program has taken sophomores and seniors.

 How and when should I apply?